Atlasimmobilier practical guide – Real estate taxation in Morocco

 It applies whenever the sale price exceeds the revalued acquisition price.
 If there is no capital gain, only a minimum contribution of 3% is due.

-How is IPT calculated? – A very simple mechanism
+How is TPI calculated? – A very simple mechanism

 The calculation has a clear and transparent basis:

-The difference between the actual sale price and the retained transfer price is your taxable capital gain.
+The difference between the actual selling price and this revalued acquisition cost constitutes the taxable capital gain.

 Simplified calculation example